 - Social media posts

-If there’s a possibility to offer your services to someone, take the time to connect thoughtfully on LinkedIn and send them a nice note.
-Send a personalized email that says hey, I do XYZ and if you ever have the need for my services, I’d love to talk with you about it.
+If you can offer your services to someone, take the time to connect thoughtfully on LinkedIn and send them a nice note.
+Send a personalized email that says hey, I do XYZ, and if you ever need my services, I'd love to talk with you about it.
 This effort can go a long way.
-Don’t be pushy but be available.
-They might not need you now but in three months they might.
+Don't be pushy, but be available.
+They might not need you now, but they might in three months.

-There’s an art to writing an email and you’re going to need to master it.
+There's an art to writing an email, and you'll need to master it.
 The subject line is the most crucial part of your email.
-I learned a lot of valuable tips in Enchantment by Guy Kawasaki for how to send email to get results.
+I learned a lot of valuable tips in Enchantment by Guy Kawasaki for how to send emails to get results.
 I highly recommend Enchantment for all entrepreneurs.

 - Keep your email short

 - Don't send an email asking if you can ask someone something.
 Duh.